Counselling Skills (Higher Certificate)

 Application Closing Date:

-(b) Have successfully completed the One Year Certificate in Counselling Skills (not the Higher Certificate) or its equivalent through alternative prior learning.
+- Must have successfully completed the One Year Certificate in Counselling Skills in MTU.

-(c) Be assessed through interview or progression assessment for internal students
+- Be assessed through interview or progression assessment for internal applicants.

 Applied Social Studies